Did Carson McCullers Dance With Marilyn Monroe at Her Nyack Home?

 Carson McCullers’ (nee Lula Carson Smith) life

-How the Nyack Lunch was arranged
+How the Nyack Lunch was Arranged

-Learning that Isak wanted to meet Marilyn Monroe, she asked Marilyn’s husband at the time, Arthur Miller, who was seated at a table nearby if the “Millers” would come to lunch on February 5, 1959.
+Learning that Isak wanted to meet Marilyn Monroe, she asked Marilyn’s husband at the time, Arthur Miller, who was seated at a table nearby, if the “Millers” would come to lunch on February 5, 1959.
 Arthur Miller and Marilyn Monroe picked up the 74-year old Dinesen and drove to Nyack.
 Monroe, 33, had just finished Some Like It Hot.
 She arrived dressed in a black sheath and fur stole.
 Isak wore a scarf wrapped around her head as a turban.
 The guests were fashionably late.

-They dined on oysters, white grapes, champagne and a soufflé.
-They were all smokers including Monroe, although no ashtrays can be seen in the luncheon photos.
+They dined on oysters, white grapes, champagne, and a soufflé.
+They were all smokers, including Monroe, although no ashtrays can be seen in the luncheon photos.

 Marilyn told a story about once trying to make pasta.
 She was late, as usual, and the pasta was undercooked, so she tried to complete her attempt at cooking by heating the pasta with a hair dryer.
-Frail Dinesen told many stories and enjoyed talking to Ida Reeder, Carson’s housekeeper.

 Dancing with Marilyn?

 Towards the end of the afternoon, as the story goes, Carson put a record on the phonograph and invited Marilyn and Isak to dance with her on a marble table.
 They took a few steps in each other’s arms.
-Carson remembers that this was the “best” and ‘most ‘frivolous” party she had ever given, and she expressed “pleasure and wonderment at the love, which her guests seemed to express for each other.”
+Carson remembers that this was the “best” and “most frivolous” party she had ever given, and she expressed “pleasure and wonderment at the love, which her guests seemed to express for each other.”

 Michael Hays is a 30-year resident of the Nyacks.
-He grew up the son of a professor and nurse in Champaign, Illinois.
+Hays grew up the son of a professor and nurse in Champaign, Illinois.
 He has recently retired from a long career in educational publishing with Prentice-Hall and McGraw-Hill.
-He is an avid cyclist, amateur historian and photographer, gardener, and dog walker.
+Hays is an avid cyclist, amateur historian and photographer, gardener, and dog walker.
 He has enjoyed more years than he cares to count with his beautiful companion, Bernie Richey.
 You can follow him on Instagram as UpperNyackMike.